TymonZ/digital-garden-jekyll-template/_notes/ideas/digital-garden.md

 * Developing garden in non-linear fashion, similar to the way people naturally explore content of websites.

-Usually digital gardens are minimalistic pages created personally in free time, with resembles the way old-school pre-corporacional web was developed.
+Usually digital gardens are minimalistic sites created personally in free time, with resembles the way old-school pre-corporacional web was developed.

 **You can find more about it on my [list of resources](/links/digital-gardening).**